r7uaz0n/jekyll-now/_posts/2017-12-8-Friday-December-8th.md

 - LA is still on fire.

+- Had a virtual meeting w/ A in which he helped me with the ruby on rails project setup.

+- Attended the Hackaday Meetup.
+I won a raffle prize which is a goodie bag from the super confererence.
+I think I got a half-assed bag at the conference because they didn't prepare enough.
+Winning this bag in the raffle last night made up for it.  :)

 - Need to brush up on my markdown syntax.
-I remember being a bit more fluent when I was blogging more often while studying JS.
+I remember being a bit more fluent back when I was blogging more often while studying JS.

 - Did some searching around on how to install dependencies related to rails.